 I love eggs for breakfast – it’s my #1 go-to choice.
 I enjoy them so many different ways, but my most favorite way is to have eggs with avocado.
-I could seriously eat eggs and avocado everyday and never get tired of it.
+I could seriously eat eggs and avocado every day and never get tired of it.
 My favorite bread of all time: sourdough, of course.
 Pair all three of these together and I am truly in breakfast heaven.

 I was invited by Kitchen PLAY to use both Avocados from Mexico and Jarlsberg USA Cheese to make a delicious breakfast recipe and I knew right away that this duo would be perfect with my favorite breakfast of all time.
 It’s a fairly quick breakfast to put together too and you’ll see that having a hot breakfast with Avocados from Mexico and Jarlsberg cheese is a great way to start your day.

 While there isn’t a lot of prep for this breakfast, there are a couple things you’ll need to do, such as shredding your Jarlsberg Cheese.
 If you are new to Jarlsberg, I can tell you that it has a mild taste and a buttery, rich texture.
 It’s seriously good!
 It melts well and it’s great for adding to a cheese tray.
 It’s also the #1 selling specialty cheese in the USA, which I’m not surprised to hear.
-I bought my wedge of Jarlsberg cheese at Sam’s Club, but it’s also available in many other stores.
+I bought my wedge of Jarlsberg cheese at Sam’s Club, but it’s also at Costco and many other stores.
 If you don’t see it in your regular cheese section, look for it near the specialty cheeses or at your deli counter.

 To make my Poached Egg and Avocado on Sourdough with Jarlsberg Cheese, first start by finely shredding enough Jarlsberg Cheese to be used for topping your poached egg and avocado.
 How much you use is up to you, but you may want about 1-2 ounces for every 2 servings.